5 Ways to Connect with Your Company

 Planning a family reunion all by yourself is nearly impossible.
 There are a lot of logistics to consider when organizing an event for a large group of people including travel, housing, activities, meals, and the main reunion party.

-Appointing different family members to handle different aspects of the reunion will take a load of stress off you and ensure that everything is handled and runs smoothly by the time of the event.
+Appointing different family members to handle different aspects of the reunion will take a load of stress off you and ensure that everything runs smoothly by the time of the event.

-Sticking to a budget for your reunion will help to avoid unwanted family drama about finances.
-Setting a strict budget in the initial planning stages of the reunion will help you to get a general idea of the cost per person of the event.
-The cost can be a major factor in reunion attendance so it’s important to give notice of the cost at least one year prior to the event so that families can start budgeting in advance and there are no surprises down the line.
+Sticking to a budget for your reunion will help you avoid unwanted family drama about finances.
+Setting a strict budget in the initial planning stages of the reunion will give a general idea of the cost per person of the event.
+The cost can be a major factor in reunion attendance so it’s important to give notice at least one year prior to the event.
+That way, families can start budgeting in advance, and there won’t be any surprises down the line.

 The reunion party is the heart of your family reunion.
 At this party, your extended family members will be able to reconnect, mingle and reminisce over fun family activities and cuisine and music.
 When choosing an event venue for your party, take into consideration the location, occupancy max, catering options, furnishings, and design.

 Flora the Venue is equipped with a mobile bar, premier sound system, projector, catering kitchen, and in-house tables that make it the perfect venue for your milestone celebration, like a family reunion.

 Your family will thank you for choosing a beautiful event space to create lasting memories that will live on in scrapbooks for generations.